alex-courtis/way-displays/README.md

 1. Reacts when displays are plugged/unplugged
 1. Reacts when laptop lid is closed/opened

+Works out of the box: no configuration required.

 See an [example session](doc/example-session.md) for more details.

 Wayland successor to [xlayoutdisplay](https://github.com/alex-courtis/xlayoutdisplay)